Demand Generation vs. Lead Generation — What’s The Best Choice For You?

 5. Common Strategies and Tactics

 So, how do you differentiate between lead generation and demand generation strategies?
+Some popular strategies for demand generation include:

 • Content marketing — Especially video marketing and blog posts.